Dr. Kirsten Moore, Psy.D.

 Elizabeth provides DBT in the group, individual and family settings and leads adolescent and family skills groups, incorporating mindfulness in all her work.
 She has been trained in Level One and Two of Theraplay® and Group Theraplay®, as well.
 Following training, she was involved in extensive supervision with a certified Theraplay® therapist.
 She has been practicing Theraplay® in groups, individual and family therapy for over 5 years.
 Theraplay® is a specialized treatment of play therapy, focusing on attachment and the caregiver-child relationship.

-Allyse Russell, LMSW
+Allyse Russell, LCSW

-Allyse is a Licensed Master Social Worker who specializes in working with children, adolescents and families.
+Allyse is a Licensed Clinical Social Worker who specializes in working with children, adolescents and families.
 Allyse enjoys working with children and adolescents struggling with depression, anxiety, self-harm, suicide ideation, and PTSD.
 Allyse also specializes in working with families to manage their own emotions in caring for children and adolescents with emotional and behavioral issues.
 Allyse enjoys working with families to develop plans and strategies targeting sustainable behavior change in the home and school settings.

 She received her Bachelor’s of Psychology and Spanish at Georgia Southern University and her Masters of Social Work at Kennesaw State University.
 She received intensive training in Dialectical Behavior Therapy with Shari Manning, PhD and Annie McCall, LMHC of Treatment Implementation Collaborative in 2015.
 She was recently trained in DBT for Prolonged Exposure and Exposure for Emotional Avoidance with Shari Manning, PhD and Annie McCall, LMHC of Treatment Implementation Collaborative.

 Allyse provides DBT in the group, individual and family settings and leads adolescent skills groups aiming to support children and their families in balancing acceptance and change.
 Allyse has been trained in Level One Theraplay® and Group Theraplay®, as well.
-She has been practicing Theraplay®in groups, individual and family therapy for over 2 years.
+She has been practicing Theraplay® in groups, individual and family therapy for over 2 years.

 Allyse looks forward to providing a non-judgmental and validating environment for her clients and helping them to decrease emotional suffering and work towards attaining their goals.